01329582993/SpaceMissionSystem/README.md

 Real‑time monitoring capabilities

-Automated workflows using triggers and procedures
+Automated workflows using triggers and procedures.